-Most modern businesses are well aware of the need to invest considerable sums in learning and development, but it remains an unfortunate fact that many bosses are still reluctant to put their money where their mouth is when it comes to staff training.
+Most modern businesses are well aware of the need to invest considerable sums in learning and development.
+But it remains an unfortunate fact that many bosses are still reluctant to put their money where their mouth is when it comes to staff training.

 As a result, employee training and development budgets can often be first on the chopping block when it comes to cutting costs, despite the considerable body of evidence showing that a well-supported approach to training can deliver a significant return on investment (ROI).

-The reason why ROI for training investments can be hard to calculate is that many of the gains associated with learning and development are so-called "soft" benefits such as increased staff satisfaction or engagement, which are difficult to specifically quantify.
+The reason why ROI for training investments can be hard to calculate is that many of the gains associated with learning and development are so-called ‘soft’ benefits, such as increased staff satisfaction or engagement, which are difficult to specifically quantify.

-In all cases, it's important to collate detailed data on your staff's training performance and their professional attainment levels, before isolating any changes that can be attributed to the training, and calculating how this translates into profit contributions or cost savings.
+In all cases, it's important to collate detailed data on your staff's training performance and their professional attainment levels, before isolating any changes that can be attributed to the training and calculating how this translates into profit contributions or cost savings.
 By deducting the overall programme costs from the resulting total, you'll be able to produce an ROI figure that gives you at least a ballpark estimate of the kind of gains you're making.

+With LinkedIn's Workplace Learning Report suggesting that only 8% of company leaders see the impact of learning and development and only 4% see the ROI, it’s clear that more needs to be done to make a more persuasive case for training investment.
 After all, every business accepts that onboarding, refresher and compliance courses are going to be vital at various points, so by doing the legwork and collating the data to provide hard evidence of the benefits they offer, it will become much easier to convince bosses to invest the necessary resources.

 Moreover, the benefits of this kind of data collection are ongoing, as it will allow the organisation in question to get a detailed insight into which of their interventions are delivering the expected value, and to refine their methodology accordingly.
 This way, they can maximise the already significant gains that learning and development can provide, putting them a few more crucial steps ahead of their more reluctant rivals.